 The course are all marked and marshalled.
 There are no mile markers.

-The club competes in two leagues – the Essex League on Saturdays and the 53-12 League on Sundays.
+The club competes in two leagues – the Essex League on Saturdays and the North Essex and South Suffolk (NESS) League on Sundays.
 All abilities take part in both leagues so please do not be put off and think you have to be at a certain standard to run.
 Come and give it a try!

 The Essex League is on a Saturday with the women’s race at 12 noon and the men at 12:45.
 This is free for club members to enter as the club has paid our fees for this League.
 Women run a shorter course than the men, usually around 3.5 – 4 miles.
 Men run between 5 – 5.5 miles.
-We are in Division 1 for this League.
 The first 6 men and 4 women make up our team score.
 There is also a Vets League within the Essex League with the first 4 vet men and first 3 vet women for the club scoring.
 The Essex League has a Facebook page ‘Essex Cross Country League’ where you can find information about upcoming races, results etc and the dates are on our calendar which can be found HERE.

 It’s a good idea to invest in some off road shoes for cross country.
 You don’t necessarily have to wear cross country spikes just some shoes with good grip.
 If you wear road shoes you are likely to fall over!
 If you want some advice about footwear talk to Andy Carter, Bob Langley or Nicole Smith.

-Supporters are always welcome at cross country to cheer on the team, help with taking the scores or the money at the 53-12 League.
+Supporters are always welcome at cross country to cheer on the team and help with taking the scores at the NESS League.

 There is also the opportunity to compete in Essex Vets, Essex Seniors, South of England and National Championship races.
 Again these races are open to all abilities.
 The South of England Championships at Parliament Hill Fields in Hampstead Head is a real experience and the highlight of the cross country calendar for many clubs.
 Pre-entry for these races via Andy Carter is essential as there are no entries on the day.
 Dates can be found HERE.